lancenacabuan/shared/README.md

 - While stats are crucial, they shouldn't be the sole basis for Beyblade builds.
 Consider the weight, featured specialty of Blade and/or Bit parts, Burst Resistance, and intended playstyle.
 - The Burst Resistance value in the Bit part's 5th stat parameter is either High-enduring (80) or Low-enduring (30), significantly affecting the Beyblade's ability to withstand bursts.
 Using a more enduring Ratchet part can offset this difference.
 - Taller Ratchets (?-80)/8.0mm can enhance Attack Hit performance but may increase the risk of bursting.
-- Stamina may last longer with a shorter Ratchet (?-60)/6.0mm height unless paired with Blade and/or Bit with good Stamina stats value.
+- Stamina may last longer with a shorter Ratchet (?-60)/6.0mm height unless paired with Blade and/or Bit with a good Stamina stat value.
-- Higher Dash stats value in the Bit part's 4th stat parameter can enhance Attack Hit performance but may reduce Stamina.
+- A higher Dash stat value in the Bit part's 4th stat parameter can enhance Attack Hit performance but may reduce Stamina.
 Consider this trade-off based on your desired playstyle.
-- Always consider whether how high/low a specific stat value in comparison to the available range of stat values for that specific stat among all Beyblade parts during building process.
+- Always consider how high/low a specific stat value is in comparison to the available range of stat values for that specific stat among all Beyblade parts during the building process."

 Then include the Total Overall Stats: [Attack, Defense, Stamina, Dash, Burst Resistance]
-Formula: Just add total Stat values each from Blade, Ratchet, and Bit part.
+Formula: Simply add up the total stat values from each Blade, Ratchet, and Bit part.

-List the final build combos using this exact naming convention below and overall stat.
-Additionally, describe in-depth the playstyle, win condition, and the reasoning behind the build of each Beyblade.
+List the final build combos using the exact naming convention below along with the overall stats.
+Additionally, provide an in-depth description of the playstyle, win condition, and the reasoning behind the build of each Beyblade.
 Example:
 **Phoenix Wing 3-60P [105, 64, 71, 25, 150]**
  - **Playstyle:** This Beyblade leans towards an aggressive playstyle, utilizing its strong attack power and dynamic maneuverability.
  - **Win Condition:** The win condition for this build is to overwhelm opponents with relentless attacks while maintaining enough stamina to outlast them.
  - **Reasoning:** The Phoenix Wing blade provides significant attack power, allowing for powerful strikes against opponents.
 The 3-60 Ratchet balances stability and burst resistance, crucial for aggressive playstyles.
 The P Bit enhances movement for dynamic maneuvers and attack hits.
 Overall, this build combines attack prowess with strategic maneuverability and stability.

-Just take notes of all given information above then wait for additional data and go signal before generating anything.

-=====COPY PARTS FROM HERE=====
+=====COPY PARTS FROM HERE BELOW=====

 ### Blades:
 - Dran Sword (Weight: 34.8g) [55, 25, 20, 0, 0] - Excellent at flipping the opponent diagonally upwards with its three upper blades.
 - Hell Scythe (Weight: 32.7g) [30, 35, 35, 0, 0] - Excellent at breaking the opponent's balance with four smash blades.